About

 Resources for Faculty & Staff

-Questions about supporting international students at Emerson?
-ELL Associate Director Amy Rinaldo is available for one-on-one consultations and group training.
-Visit Calendly or email amy_rinaldo [at] emerson.edu (amy_rinaldo[at]emerson[dot]edu) to schedule a time to meet virtually.
-In-person office hours can be arranged upon request.
+Specific questions about supporting international and multilingual students at Emerson?
+ELL Associate Director Amy Rinaldo is happy to chat - visit Calendly or email amy_rinaldo [at] emerson.edu (amy_rinaldo[at]emerson[dot]edu) to schedule a time.